Hello, folks! In this article, we will be unveiling different ways to Create a Directory in Python

 FileExistsError: [WinError 183] Cannot create a file when that file already exists: 'C:/JournalDev'

-Technique 2: Using os.makedirs() method to create directory in the system
+Using os.makedirs() method to Create a Directory in Python

 Syntax: